NSLS-II-BMM/BeamlineManual/docs/profile.rst

    print(__file__)

 to identify the module or source code file being loaded.
-While similar in concept, it is a bit more flexible.
+While similar in concept, it is a bit more suited to our purpose.

 .. _fig-bsui_startup:
 .. figure::  _images/bsui_startup.png